 Steady your nerves

 If turbulence is freaking you out and the distraction of movies and music don’t help, remind yourself: “Turbulence is not a safety risk,” Dr. Lonsdorf says.
 “Pilots and experts have assured us that it’s just like riding the waves in a boat.”
 Dr. Butler recommends a Daoist meditation called the Secret Smile: With eyes closed, try to imagine the warm, relaxed energy you feel when you’re smiling.
 Take a deep breath and feel the positive energy spread from head to toe.
 This exercise activates a hormone cascade that releases stress almost instantly, and these free meditation apps might just have the same effect.
 You might also try a mudra, a hang gesture that influences energy in the body.
 Try this sequence of four moves: Alternately touch your thumb to the tips of each finger for a few seconds or longer, from index to pinky.
 Do it with both hands simultaneously.
 If you’re still frazzled, go for the big guns—Calm Aid is a lavender-based supplement that performed as well as the prescription sedative Xanax in head-to-head trials.
-And if you’re afraid of flying, try these life-changing tips to conquer your fear.

 Adjust your circadian rhythm by hopping onto local time immediately.
 “That might mean skipping a meal or delaying it,” Dr. Butler says.
 You’ll also want to reinforce your new schedule by getting up and out in the sun in the morning for at least 25 minutes.
 Breathe the fresh air, bask in the sunshine, and express a positive intention for a happy, healthy day.
 Or you could try popping a few barley sugar candies into your mouth to quell your jet lag.
 Check out these other tricks that can help you beat jet lag too.